superhero/js.request/README.md

   // if true, some output for debugging is logged to the console
   debug: false,

+  // debug console color
+  debug_color: 'cyan',

+  // if the debug console should be prefixed with the date time
+  debug_date: true',

+  // the debug prefix message
+  debug_prefix: 'debug request:',

+  // a seperator between debug message
+  debug_separator: ' ',

   // this url will be used to resolve any provided url in the fetch call
   url: '',